City of Brampton Logo

 If you moved recently, you may not be on the Voters' List or your information on the List is no longer up-to-date.

-You can still vote, but you will need to update your information and address on the Voter's List.
-Please ensure you bring acceptable identification with you to the voting location with your name and new Brampton address, in order to vote and update you on the Voter's List.
+Please ensure you bring acceptable identification with you to the voting location with your name and new Brampton address.

 Please remember, you can only vote once in the City and you must vote where you currently live.

-You can have your name removed from the Voters’ List by completing an Application to Amend the Voters' List, but you will not be able to vote unless you have your name put back on the List.
+You can have your name removed from the Voters’ List by visiting the Elections Ontario website and removing your personal information and/or property, but you will not be able to vote unless you have your name put back on the List.

-You can complete an Application to Amend the Voters' List form to have the name of a person who is deceased removed from the List.
-This can be done until the close of voting on Voting Day.
+You can visit the Elections Ontario website to have the name of a person who is deceased removed from the List.

 If you are on the Voters' List, you should receive a voter notice in September, closer to the election.
 Take that notice to the voting location, as well as one piece of identification that shows both your name and address.